The ‘DVA Monthly Tests Conducted Statistics – February 2022’ report, containing statistics up to March 2022, is now available.

-- This is the seventh edition of the publication ‘DVA Monthly Tests Conducted Statistics’, relating to data up to March 2021.
-The release is written, and issued by, the DVA Statistics Branch in the Department for Infrastructure.
+- This is the nineteenth edition of the publication ‘DVA Monthly Tests Conducted Statistics’, to March 2022.

 - ‘DVA Monthly Tests Conducted Statistics’ is published every month at pre-announced release dates, which are available from the GOV.UK website.

-- Electronic copies of ‘DVA Monthly Tests Conducted Statistics – March 2021’ can be downloaded from our website at: Driver and Vehicle Agency Monthly Tests Conducted Statistics
+- Electronic copies of ‘DVA Monthly Tests Conducted Statistics – March 2022’ can be downloaded from our website at:

 - A detailed User Guidance document is also available on our website.

 - This report supplements the existing quarterly National Statistics publication ‘DfI Driver, Vehicle, Operator, and Enforcement Statistics’.
-The quarter three edition of which was released 23 March 2021 and is available on our website at: Driver & Vehicle Agency Activity Statistics
+The latest edition of this for quarter two 2021-22 was released on 5 April and is available on our website at:

-- Official Statistics: This is an Official Statistics publication and therefore follows the Code of Practice for Official Statistics.
-You can find further information about the Code of Practice at: Statistics Authority
+- This is an Official Statistics publication and therefore follows the Code of Practice for Official Statistics.
+You can find further information about the Code of Practice at: https://code.statisticsauthority.gov.uk/

 - For further information, please contact: